 Community Partners may assist in simple ways such as placing a flyer in an office, including an article in an organizational newsletter or on a website, or having an Elections Division representative present information on the VCA to clients, members, and/or residents.
 Educational tools, including a presentation, flyer, and frequently asked questions, will be available to download from the Elections Division's website, www.smcacre.org, and physical copies will be available at the Tower Road office.
-An online toolkit will include messages, graphics, and other resources which can be customized for various needs.
+An online toolkit, in English, Chinese and Spanish (other languages depending upon need), will include messages, graphics, and other resources which can be customized for various needs.
 A presentation request form is also on the Elections Division's website.

-The Elections Division is also reviewing opportunities to contract with Community Based Organizations (CBO) and Municipalities through their City Clerks to assist with person-toperson outreach to non-registered county residents who are eligible to vote.
-The Silicon Valley Community Foundation and Thrive together have proposed managing County monies, subject to a contract, reports and invoices, to facilitate the funding of specific Voter Education and Outreach activities utilizing CBOs.
-CBOs and Municipalities will work with partners within their neighborhoods with special needs to provide outreach services.
-It is our intention to focus this outreach to those precincts within the lowest 20% voter turnout in previous elections and to review information on the lowest 20% eligible voter turnout to capitalize on any overlaps.
-County representatives and partners will continue to visit local high schools to register and pre-register students and educate them about the VCA election model.
+The Elections Division outreach plan has significantly changed for the 2020 election cycle.
+The outreach budget has moved \$150,000 from advertising to grants for Community-Based Organizations.
+These grants will be subject to a contract, reports and invoices, to facilitate the community requests for face to face voter outreach by trusted local messengers.
+CBOs will work with partners within neighborhoods with special needs for outreach services.
+It is our intention to focus these outreach grants to those precincts within the lowest 20% voter turnout in previous elections and to review information on the lowest 20% eligible voter turnout to capitalize on any overlaps.
+Community partners will continue to visit local high schools to register and pre-register students and educate them about the VCA election model.